venomhunter123/hackathon_stochastic/README.md

 # hkrank_stochastic
-just an hackathon problem for an bot to dynamically clean the dirt avail on the matrix.
+just an hkrank problem for an bot to dynamically clean the dirt avail on the matrix.